Debatosh Guha: Research and published works

 Guha and his research group have contributed towards the development of science and engineering for both microstrip antennas and dielectric resonator antennas (DRAs).

 Guha introduced the concept of defected ground structure (DGS) integration technique to microstrip antennas and developed the theoretical understanding followed by experiments.
 His group explained the mechanism of weakening the cross-pol generating modes and mitigating two major issues in microstrip elements and arrays: (i) high cross-polarized radiations and (ii) mutual coupling among array elements causing scan-blindness in the radiation patterns.

 A long challenging issue of high cross-polarized radiations occurring across the diagonal planes of a microstrip patch has been resolved by his group in 2020.
 The source of the problem has been theoretically identified along with some representative solutions in two different ground current conditions.

-His original contributions to dielectric resonator antennas encompass (i) the introduction of a new and truly useful radiating mode in cylindrical DRAs and (ii) concept of multi-mode engineering - a more theory-based methodology using composite and hybrid structures, which changed the traditional concept of wideband or ultra-wideband DRA designs.
+His original contributions to dielectric resonator antennas encompass (i) the introduction of a new radiating mode in cylindrical DRAs and (ii) the concept of multi-mode engineering - a more theory-based methodology using composite and hybrid structures, which changed the traditional concept of wideband or ultra-wideband DRA designs.
 To establish the viability of the new mode, he has developed new feeding techniques which should ideally satisfy the requirement of integratable feed for mm-wave tiny antennas.